Create test cases from the navigation page

 You can switch between the test cases to review them before adding as coverage to your requirement

-By default, all test cases will be linked to a requirement as soon as you click the ‘Add button’, but if you see that some of the test cases are not relevant, you can exclude them by unchecking the ‘keep’ box.
+By default, all test cases will be linked to a requirement as soon as you click the ‘Add button’, but if you see that some of the test cases are not relevant, you can exclude them by unchecking the ‘keep’ icon.

 Even when generating multiple test cases, upon saving, all test cases will be added as dependencies if they are generated based on the requirement.